sherylg343/smarthome/README.md

 1. Group related information - flow left to right;
 2. Default values were set at off.
 3. Do not use a reset button ("pure evil").
-5. Submit buttons - state action will perform when clicked.
+5. Submit buttons - state action will perform when clicked, not a generic "Submit."

 Based on this article and other observations made during the site creation, the following changes were made to improve the design originally created with the WireFrames.